Table of Contents

 There were many variations and addons for this low polygon model produced by the Poser 3d community, Lynne’s Ultimate Horse (large commercial product featuring character morphs and poses), Sharkey’s War Horse (a beefed up muscular version with geometry based hair strands that was a free download) and the Fijording morph and texture by Staale.

-There were many other morphs and textures available, Daio, Bloodsong and Haigan were probably the most prolific producers of textures, morphs and poses.
+There were many other morphs and textures available, Lynne, Daio, Bloodsong and Haigan were probably the most prolific producers of textures, morphs and poses.

 I have several textures and a character loaded with morphs and improvements available to download (click to view) here on my website.